vishalsingh11/HTTP_Server/README.md

 # Description :

-This project demos how to create a simple HTTP server using python. and also , how to access server using libcurl in C / C++
+This project demos how to create a simple HTTP server using python, and also how to access server using libcurl in C / C++

 # To Build :